Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 It is common for rental property owners to hire property management companies at a fixed or percentage fee to handle all the responsibilities.

-Investors who have limited time, who don’t live near their rental property, who aren’t interested in hands-on management, or who can afford the cost can benefit from hiring a property management company.
+Investors with limited time, who don’t live near their rental property, aren’t interested in hands-on management, or can afford the cost can benefit from hiring a property management company.

 This is roughly estimated to cost about 10% of rental property income.